VinceSas/hello-world/README.md

 # hello-world
 Test, hopefully nothing explodes

-So for nothing exploded.
+So far nothing exploded.
 Which is good...
 I think.